gbuesing/hookforward/README.md

 I used this setup to develop an app that receives [Stripe](https://stripe.com/) webhooks.
 Nice to be able to run the app on my local machine and have the whole moustrap work.

-FYI, Stripe recommends you use [Localtunnel](http://progrium.com/localtunnel/), which works ok (via voodoo I don't understand), but because they recycle urls frequenly, my app was receiving webhooks from various oddball services that the url was previously used for.
+This is an alternative to using a service like [Localtunnel](http://progrium.com/localtunnel/).
+Localtunnel works ok (via voodoo I don't understand), but because they recycle urls frequenly, my app was receiving webhooks from various oddball services that the url was previously used for.
 Creepy.

 One-time setup